Jacob-Tsekrekos/Jacob-Tsekrekos/README.md

 Hi, I’m @Jacob-Tsekrekos.
-I’m interested in sound processing, image processing, and networkingl.
+I’m interested in sound processing, image processing, and networking.
-I’m currently learning about computer networking and refactoring legacy code
+I’m currently learning about computer networking and refactoring legacy code.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: ...

 <!---
 Jacob-Tsekrekos/Jacob-Tsekrekos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.